ftschopp/programming-in-c/README.md

-# Programming in C UNIX System Calls and Subroutines using C
+# Programming in C - UNIX System Calls and Subroutines

 This repository contains some basic funtions and modules to do differents syscall.
 For example: